 - Branches of the profunda brachii artery supplies adjacent muscles and anastomose with the posterior circumflex humeral artery.
 The artery ends as 2 collateral vessels, which contribute to an anastomotic network of arteries around the elbow joint.

 The radial artery is the compact terminal branch of the brachial artery.
-It commences in cubital fossa at the level of the neck of radius.
+It commences in cubital fossa at the level of the neck of the radius.
 It goes downwards to the wrist with lateral convexity.
 In the upper part, it lies beneath the brachioradialis on the deep muscles of the forearm.
 It is:

 - Just deep to the brachioradialismuscle in the proximal half of the forearm,